 Hi, I’m Solana!

 I’m an unapologetically queer, nonbinary, disabled femme, trauma survivor, healing practitioner, and advocate for body liberation + pleasure.
 I am a facilitator of somatic bodywork, sensual movement, embodiment, and sex + kink education.
-For nearly a decade, I’ve been honored to work with and hold space for other survivors in various settings—from volunteer crisis counseling to sex worker outreach, from energy healing workshops to sensual dance classes and beyond.
+For nearly a decade, I’ve been honored to work with and hold space for other survivors in various settings—from volunteer crisis counseling to medical advocacy, from sexual health workshops to sensual dance classes and beyond.

 While I primarily work with individuals and small groups, I recognize that individual healing and wider societal change are interdependent.
 My approach to somatic healing acknowledges both the systemic roots of trauma and embodied experiences of oppression; and though nothing can replace the work of community care and large-scale revolution, I believe each person’s healing journey is a seed for collective transformation and liberation.